seannyD/DnD_Cymraeg/README.md

 * Download Wizard's official [SRD v5.1 in PDF format](http://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf)
 * Download Wizard's official [Errata and Basic Rules](http://dnd.wizards.com/articles/features/basicrules).
 * Download Wizard's official [Characters Sheets](http://dnd.wizards.com/articles/features/character_sheets).

-© 2015 Wizards.
-All Rights Reserved.
-Dungeons & Dragons® is a trademark[s] of Wizards of the Coast.
-For more information about Wizards of the Coast or any of Wizards' trademarks or other intellectual property, please visit their website at [www.wizards.com](http://www.wizards.com).